Sephora's Oh Snap! Sale: Get 50% Off Kate Somerville, Smashbox & Clinique - E! Online

 It's a great time to be a makeup and skincare enthusiast.
 The Ulta 21 Days of Beauty Sale is underway and Sephora is offering discounts on some of the same products.
 It's a win-win situation for us all.
 However, there's just one problem.
 These discounts are only here for one day.

 You need to hurry up!
 Today is the only day to get 50% off these products from Clinique, Kate Somerville, and Smashbox.
+And, for the first time ever, you can also shop these same deals at Kohl's.

 Smashbox Halo Healthy Glow Tinted Moisturizer Broad Spectrum SPF 25